Today I want to talk about something that a lot of people struggle with, especially in the Autumn and Winter months.

-- You can go on sunbeds but then obviously you have got possible skin damage to worry about.
+- You could go on sunbeds but then obviously you have got possible skin damage to worry about.

-- You can speak to your GP if you are a person who is challenged by mental health problems or mindset challenges.
+- It’s always advisable to speak to your GP if you are a person who is challenged by mental health problems or mindset challenges.
 Definitely speak to a health care professional of some sort and discuss it, talk it through, do a form of talk therapy or even cognitive behavioural therapy.
 There are lots of different tools that people can use to manage and help yourself at this time of year.

 My challenges with SAD

 I have had my challenges over the years.
 Predominantly November / December would traditionally be the worst time of year for me, and I would struggle to get out of bed.

 I would take time off of work.
-Coming in to my coaching when I was working in the commercial gym would be a struggle, coming into work became a struggle.
+When I was working in the commercial gym would be a struggle, coming into work became a struggle.

-Also at that time I wouldn’t be looking after myself the way I would the rest of the year.
-I found myself, eating and drinking too much using these as coping mechanisms.
+Also at that time, I wouldn’t be looking after myself the way I would the rest of the year.
+I found myself, eating and drinking too much, using these as coping mechanisms.

-We are talking about SAD (Seasonal Affective Disorder) specifically but we are also talking about the health of the mind.
+We are talking about SAD (Seasonal Affective Disorder) specifically, but essentially we are also talking about the health of the mind.

-At various times of the year I will have episodes of sadness, suicidal thoughts and bouts of depression.
+At various times of the year, I will have episodes of sadness, suicidal thoughts, and bouts of depression.
 I am totally open and honest about this.
 Being honest with yourself and those closest to you is the first important step in tackling mental challenges.

-Over the years I’ve had so much experience of this that I understand what it’s like to be in poor health of mind.
+Over the years I’ve had so much experience of this that I understand what it’s like to be in poor mental health

-I have learned how to holistically manage my mental health through focusing on improving my physiological health and vitality.
+I have learned how to holistically manage my mental health by focusing on improving my physiological health and vitality, through exercise and nutrition.

 There are several areas that you can look at to improve your health and vitality and prepare you to manage SAD and other forms of depression.